Relintai/pandemonium_engine_docs/usage/math/matrices_and_transforms.md

 origin as another column, but it's often better to think of it as completely separate.

-Note that in 3D, Godot has a separate `Basis` structure for holding the three `Vector3` values of the basis, since the code can get complex and it makes sense to separate it from `Transform` (which is composed of one
+Note that in 3D, Pandemonium has a separate `Basis` structure for holding the three `Vector3` values of the basis, since the code can get complex and it makes sense to separate it from `Transform` (which is composed of one